AdaCore/learn/intro_to_ada.rst

        Put_Line (Miles'Image (Dist_Us));
     end;

+.. gusthoff: maybe we should mention that the "Adaïste way" usually is to create a function called To_Miles that does this conversion...

 If you write a lot of numeric code, this might seem painful at first, because your code might end up containing a lot of conversions.
 But if you are like me, you will probably end up seeing this as a very good thing:

+.. gusthoff: "if you are like me"?
+Who are you?
+Why should I be like you? ;-) Again, I'd be more formal and simply say something like this: "However, the advantages of this approach are:"

 - You can rely on the fact that no implicit conversion will ever happen in your numeric code.
 In C for example, the rules for implicit conversions are very non-obvious.
 In Ada the code will always do exactly what it seems to do.

+.. gusthoff: I personally know what you mean, but the paragraph above is not really convincing.
+Maybe add some examples?

 - You can use Ada's strong typing to help enforce invariants in your code, as in the example above: Since Miles and Meters are two different types, you cannot mistakenly convert an instance of one to an instance of the other.

+.. gusthoff: What does "enforce invariants" mean?
+Why is this a good thing?
+Again, I personally know what you mean, but this might not be clear to the reader...

 Character types
 ---------------